xiaoyeli/superlu_dist/README.md

 ## INSTALLATION

 There are two ways to install the package.
-One requires users to edit makefile manually, the other uses CMake automatic build system.
-The procedures are described below.
+The first method is to use CMake automatic build system.
+The other method requires users to The procedures are described below.

 ### Installation option 1: Using CMake build system.